valverdealbo/auth-middlewares/README.md

 function allowRoles<User extends object, Role extends string>(options: Resolver<AuthorizationOptions<User, Role>>,): (...roles: Role[]) => RequestHandler;
 ```

-Which means that these middlewares accept either an options object or a function that receives a request and a response and returns an options object.
 The functional form of the options can be used to dynamically decide which options to use, for example:

 - Allowing only certain roles to log in depending on the origin of the request, like a website only for admin users.
-- Using different JWT header names depending on the origin of the request, allowing users to log in simultaneously in multiple websites with different credentials.
+- Using different JWT header names depending on the origin of the request, allowing users to log in simultaneously with multiple accounts.
 - Returning a JWT with a different expiration depending on the role of the user.